check-spelling-sandbox/nlu/packages/nlu-client/readme.md

 ### model weights upload and download

-The `/modelweights` ressource has a slightly different behavior than the rest of the API.
+The `/modelweights` resource has a slightly different behavior than the rest of the API.
 It communicates with binary buffers instead of JSON.

 ```ts
 import { Client } from '@botpress/nlu-client'